Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

-GPS (or global positioning system) was originally developed by the US Department of Defense for military purposes.
-The technology is now widely commercially available, mainly for use in navigational devices and smartphones, but also in land surveying and the monitoring of the movement of the fault lines that can cause earthquakes.
+GPS (global positioning system) was originally developed by the US Department of Defense for military purposes.
+The system is now widely available and is used by navigational devices and smartphones, as well as in land surveying and the monitoring of the movement of the fault lines that can cause earthquakes.

-GPS technology has brought with it many positives, but also some downsides.
+GPS and related technology has brought with it many positives, but also some downsides.
 This article lists the seven main disadvantages of GPS.

-Here are some of the most prominent downsides of GPS systems, which I'll be covering in this article:
+Here are some of the most prominent negatives associated with the use of GPS, which I cover in this article:

 - Lack of Local Knowledge